pcubillos/pyratbay/docs/cookbooks/yses1b/iso_ratio_retrieval.rst

 =================================

-This tutorial shows how perform an atmospheric retrieval of direct imaging observations of YSES-1b with SINFONI.
+This tutorial shows how perform an atmospheric retrieval of direct flux observations of YSES-1b with SINFONI.
 Here we will learn about atmospheric analyses including:

 - ground-based high-resolution data
-- direct imaging flux measurements
+- direct-imaging flux spectra measurements
 - isotopic-ratio modeling

 We can break the analysis into the following steps: